 25. What should be done if card is lost / stolen?

 Ans.
 The customer should contact the card issuing bank immediately on noticing the loss / theft of the card and should request the bank to block the card.

 26. What are Magnetic Stripe cards and EMV Chip & PIN cards?

 Ans.
-The Magnetic Stripe card stores card data on magnetic stripe present on the card while the data in an EMV Chip & PIN card is stored in a chip.
-The EMV Chip & PIN cards are considered to be safer when compared to Magnetic Stripe cards.
+The Magnetic Stripe card stores card data on the magnetic stripe present on the card while the data in an EMV Chip & PIN card is stored in a chip.

 27. What is the mandate for banks for issuing Magnetic Stripe cards or EMV Chip & PIN cards?

 Ans.
 Banks have been instructed to convert all existing Magnetic Stripe cards to EMV Chip & PIN cards before December 31, 2018.
 If the card holder has not got his / her magnetic stripe card replaced by an EMV Chip & PIN card, he / she should immediately approach his / her bank branch to get the replacement.

 These FAQs are issued by the Reserve Bank of India (hereinafter referred to as “Bank”) for information and general guidance purposes only.
 The Bank will not be held responsible for actions taken and / or decisions made on the basis of the same.
 For clarifications or interpretations, if any, one may be guided by the relevant circulars, guidelines and notifications issued from time to time by the Bank.